Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Inference Analysis

-In the following two subsections, we separately verify that the martingale difference sequence $\{X_{t,T}\}$ satisfy the two conditions in Lemma \ref{lemma:martingale-clt}.
+In the next two subsections, we verify the two conditions in Lemma \mainref{lemma:martingale-clt}, i.e., the conditional variance condition and the conditional Lyapunov condition.
 We first state, without proof, the non-superefficiency condition in the following corollary.
-Its detailed proof is deferred to Section \ref{section:C2}.
+Its proof is deferred to Section \ref{section:D4}.